 It’s cold, it’s so far, it’s unknown.
-It seems that there are more reasons to not visit Alaska.
-However, once you give this state a chance, you can stop talking about all the incredible reasons to visit Alaska.
+It seems that there are more reasons not to visit Alaska.
+However, once you give this state a chance, you can’t stop talking about all the incredible reasons why your should visit dreamy Alaska.

 On Monday after our trip to Alaska, I was back at my desk when one of our customers asked me about my weekend.
 “We went to Alaska.”
 I could see amusement, doubts, and a whole lot of questions registered on his face as soon as I said it.
-It took a few seconds before he verbalized his emotions and questions, “Alaska?
+It took a few seconds before he verbalized his emotions, “Alaska?
 Isn’t it cold?
 Why did you decide to visit Alaska?”
+How predictable!

 1. The Northern Lights

-Nature is one of the top reasons that inspire people to visit Alaska.
+Nature is one of the top reasons that inspire people all over the world to visit Alaska.
 And what can be more incredible that the aurora borealis or commonly known the northern lights?
-From mid-August through mid-April, the sky over Alaska turn into colorful displays.
-Subtle green and red columns dance above your head constantly changing their shapes and shades.
+From mid-August through mid-April, the sky over Alaska turns into a colorful display.
+Subtle green and red columns dance above your head, constantly changing their shapes and shades.
 This natural phenomenon, though, can barely be seen in summer.

-With 100,000 glaciers, Alaska is home to the most glaciers in the US.
+With 100,000 glaciers, Alaska is home to the majority of icy covers atop the mountains in the USA.
 Moreover, the state boasts a good number of roadside glaciers that you can easily access on your own.
-And this alone is one of the greatest reasons to visit Alaska at least once.
+This alone is surely one of the greatest reasons to visit Alaska at least once.

 Apart from the natural phenomena and snow-capped mountains, the Last Frontier is famous for its abundant wildlife.
-From bears to moose, eagles, bisons, caribou, and many more, Alaska provides home to many members of the animal kingdom.
+From bears to moose, eagles, bison, caribou, and many more, Alaska provides a safe home to many members of the animal kingdom.
 Some of them can be found only in this part of the world.

 4. Native Culture and History

-Jack London and his novels centering around gold miners were my first introduction to rich culture and history of Alaska.
-Later I learned about the Native Indians and Russian fur traders in Alaska.
-Add to it dog sledding, Alaskan art and craft, totem poles, and you risk of running out of room in your notebook listing all the reasons why you should visit Alaska.
+Jack London and his novels centered around gold miners were my first introduction to the rich culture and history of Alaska.
+Later I learned about the Native Indians and Russian fur traders that left a deep imprint on the cultural heritage of the Last Frontier.
+Add to this dog sledding, Alaskan art and craft, totem poles, and you risk of running out of the reasons why you should not visit Alaska.

 5. Longer Summer Days

 While the winter months attract with the northern lights and winter outdoor activities, summer offers its own reasons to travel to Alaska.
-Due to the northern latitudes, the state enjoys almost endless daylight in the summer months.
-And thus, you have almost 24 hours a day to explore the natural and cultural wonders of Alaska.
+Due to its northern location, the state enjoys almost endless daylight at this time of the year.
+You can have practically 24 hours a day to explore the natural and cultural wonders of Alaska.

 6. Epic Road Trips

-Alaska is a proud owner of eight national parks, closely following California with its nine national parks.
-And that means plenty of hiking, kayaking, climbing, and wildlife watching.
-Do you need any other reasons to visit Alaska?
+Alaska is a proud owner of eight national parks.
+The state closely follows California with its nine national parks.
+Such an abundance of the protected areas means plenty of places to hike, kayak, climb, and watch the wildlife.
+I doubt that any nature enthusiasts need more reasons to visit Alaska.

 8. Alaska Railroad